jbakse/compform_notes/docs/week_14_games/index.md

 Many interactive artifacts fall into the categories of Games, Toys, or Tools.
 What is the difference?

+Legos, Monopoly, Soccer, Photoshop, a Hammer, a Top, Dolls, Chess, Mario Brothers, Pac-man, a Telephone.

 - Break into teams.
 - In teams, list 10 factors common to games.
 - Order lists by importance.
 - As a class, compare lists.
 - Compare factors to list of interactive artifacts.

-Legos, Monopoly, Soccer, Photoshop, A Hammer, A Top, Dolls, Chess, Mario Brothers, Pac-man, Telephone,

 # Microgames

-**Minigames** a small videogames included within a larger video game.
+**Minigames** are small videogames included within a larger video game.
 These are often included to add variety to the larger game.
 They may also be included as easter-eggs.

 - [Grand Theft Auto, Bowling](https://www.youtube.com/watch?v=jPdqIekEg1U)